IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ## Arrays
-Unlike tuples, arrays are mutable.
-Unlike dictionaries, arrays contain ordered collections.
+Unlike tuples, arrays are mutable, and unlike dictionaries, arrays contain ordered collections.
 We can create an array by enclosing this collection in [ ].

-The syntax is: [item1, item2, ...]
+The syntax to create an array is: [item1, item2, ...].

+For example, let's create an array called *fibonachi* with the first few fibonacci numbers (https://en.wikipedia.org/wiki/Fibonacci_number).
 ```python
 fibonacci = [1,1,2,3,5,8,13]
 ```